NOAA-PMEL/PyFerret/bench/README.md

 refers to the machine type or operating system.
 In addition a number of plot output files are created and compared to reference output by the benchmark script.

-In the benchmark directory are "official" **Ferret** output files from supported operating systems.
+In the benchmark directory are "official" output files from **ferret** from supported operating systems.
 To compare your output logs, choose one to compare with your output.
 There are lines in the benchmark output which may differ from one run of the benchmarks to another and which do not indicate problems with the benchmark